 “My top tip would be to build out specific Black Friday campaigns with extended keyword coverage on both exact and broad modifier match types, rather than integrating these within your existing search campaigns.
 Not only will this enable efficient budget management, but you’ll also find it easier to monitor your bids – as these will likely have higher CPCs due to the rising competition associated with the holiday season.

-Advertisers should also remember to preserve enough budget to spend on both the day of, and Cyber Weekend, remembering to double check campaign budget caps to avoid capping out.
+Advertisers should also remember to preserve enough budget to spend on both the day of, and Cyber Weekend, remembering to double-check campaign budget caps to avoid capping out.
 A good idea would be to check how much each Black Friday campaign spent last year and get an additional 20% on top of that for this year, giving a rough idea of what to spend each day.

-Additionally, make sure you’re fully taking full advantage of the variety of audiences you can create; from last year’s Black Friday purchasers, to users who have visited your deals page but have not completed a purchase.
+Additionally, make sure you’re fully taking full advantage of the variety of audiences you can create; from last year’s Black Friday purchasers to users who have visited your deals page but have not completed a purchase.
 Targeting cart abandoners is always a good audience to focus on, as they tend to have a higher intent to convert than ‘just browsing’ customers.” – Emma Pilaviou, Account Executive

 “In a society where everything is at the touch of one’s fingertips, now is the perfect time for advertisers to get their brand in front of their audience, creating a sense of urgency and demand for their product.
-My top tip for Black Friday would be for brands to use the time sensitive nature of Black Friday deals to play the ‘for a limited time only’ card, boosting the consumers’ sense of urgency, and incentive to buy.
+My top tip for Black Friday would be for brands to use the time-sensitive nature of Black Friday deals to play the ‘for a limited time only’ card, boosting the consumers’ sense of urgency, and incentive to buy.

-Brands should be optimising the Facebook platform, to generate this sense of urgency – creating clear and straightforward ad content that targets intended audiences.
+Brands should be optimizing the Facebook platform, to generate this sense of urgency – creating clear and straightforward ad content that targets intended audiences.
 Although Facebook has declined over the years on the hierarchy of Social Media Platforms, it still remains the best platform for targeting specific user demographics.
-Brands should also be using Instagram and the stories feature to interact with users, identifying which ads are resonating with their audience and which are not.” – Louis Basileo, Partnership Sales Associate
+Brands should also be using Instagram and the Stories feature to interact with users, identifying which ads are resonating with their audience and which are not.” – Louis Basileo, Partnership Sales Associate

 There’s not long left until the big day, but with these top tips you’ll be able to pick up some quick wins across the Black Friday weekend.
 If you want to get some external insights into how your campaigns are performing, get in touch with the team today.